-Kindle Spy Review: How Spying On Your Competition Will Force You To Boost Sales!
+Kindle Spy Review: How Spying On Your Competition With KDSpy Boosts Sales!

-Quality extension (web based) software that's been around for years and stays updated.
+Quality extension (web based) software that's been around for years and continues to be updated.

 You can't beat the 1-time payment price.